Prediction and Prevention of Disproportionally Dominant Agents in Complex Networks: Model Definition Regime Characterization

-Importantly, condition \eqref{eq:phase_transition_condition} depends on the fitness landscape $\rho$ as a whole, and not just on the fitness of a few agents.
-This implies that acting on the dominant agents by removing many of their links or targeting their growth specifically is not effective: this may transiently decrease their influence but is short-lived as the growth dynamics leads to the resurgence of new agents that dominate.
-Similar results hold for explosive percolation \cite{Souza2015}.
-In order to prevent the occurrence of unwanted winners-take-it-all agents, one should act on the fitness landscape $\rho$ as a whole.
+where $\xi$ is a constant that depends on $\rho, c$ and $\omega$, but is typically close to $1$.
+Expectations $\left< \cdot \right>$ are calculated with respect to the distribution $\rho$ from which $\eta$ is sampled.
+Importantly, \eqref{eq:phase_transition_condition} depends on the fitness landscape $\rho$ as a whole, and not just on the fitness of a few agents.
+This suggests that acting on the dominant agents by removing many of their connections or targeting their growth specifically will not be effective: this may transiently decrease their influence but is short-lived as the growth dynamics leads to the resurgence of new agents that dominate.
+The problem is systemic: as we shall see, in order to prevent the occurrence of unwanted winners-takes-all agents, one should act on the fitness landscape $\rho$ as a whole.